-- Available at thelight-salon.com where I have a 20% off affiliate coupon code at the thelight-salon.com.
-(GOALSTOGETGLOWING20) that brings the cost down to £263 + £25 shipping (if you are in the US).
+- Available at thelight-salon.com where I have a 20% off affiliate coupon code (GOALSTOGETGLOWING20) that brings the cost down to £263 + £25 shipping (if you are in the US).
 Here is the way to figure out the current exchange rate (as of today, it is $406 including shipping).
 This code works on all Light Salon products.

-- Also Available at Bluemercury or Verishop for $495 (and they sometimes have coupon codes that will work on it) and it is available at Selfridges for £395.
+- The mask is also available at Bluemercury and Verishop for $495 (and they sometimes have coupon codes that will work on it) and it is available at Selfridges for £395.

 - Also available sometimes available at Nordstrom (but often out of stock)–but it is great when it is in stock because you can use Nordstrom notes on it.